 - there is no Swiss or EU/EFTA (European Free Trade Association) person suitable for the position

 Applying for a Swiss work permit

-Application forms and specific requirements will vary from canton to canton (find the contact details of all the Swiss cantonal authorities to ask more) but in general you will need to submit the following:
+Application forms and requirements vary from canton to canton (find the contact details of all the Swiss cantonal authorities to ask more).
+In general, you must submit the following: